 London is really easy to get around.
-You can take the Tube (underground/metro), buses, the DLR, river ferries or even cable cars to get from place to place.
+You can take public transports like the Tube (underground/metro), buses, the DLR, river ferries or even cable cars to get from place to place.
 You no longer need an Oyster card as you can use your debit card to touch in and out of the Tube.
-If you are travelling to London first time, and the Tube stations confuse you, you should see the Transport For London website (TFL) is helpful for planning your journeys using all forms of transport around the city.
+If you are travelling to London first time, and the Tube stations confuse you, you should see the Transport For London website (TFL).
+It is helpful for planning your journeys using all forms of transport around the city.
 You can get the easiest way to get around London.

 Where to Eat & Drink in London

 Typical Food and Drink

 You'll find all types of traditional food in London, whether battered fish ‘n' chips, roast dinners with Yorkshire puddings, pie and mash, or Cornish pasties.
 Treat yourself to a cream tea at one of the famous hotels such as the Ritz or just find a cafe for a more budget afternoon tea.
 Typical drinks are cider and ales so pop into a traditional English pub for a pint.
 There are plenty of Instagrammable restaurants in London too.
 We searched for some good places to eat in London and you'll find your favourite dishes there.

 £ – The Breakfast Club.
 There are a few of these about London and they’re great for breakfast, lunch and dinner.
 They serve typical breakfasts with a twist.
 Book a table or get there early as it gets busy!
 Find the locations around London here.